SergiiKishkar/my_task/README.md

  includes trilom/file-changes-action@v1.2.3

- Detect modified and added files in the repository, create json-files, create  2 params with file extension and  environment name
+ Detect modified and added files in the repository, create json-files, create  3 params with file extension, environment name and configuration file name creates environments based on on changed files